Gwynt y Môr: Design and planning

 As with all offshore wind farms in the UK the Crown Estate owns the seabed at Gwynt y Môr.
 It has agreed to lease the land to RWE npower renewables.
 The wind farm is located close to the existing North Hoyle and Rhyl Flats offshore wind farms.
-These projects are wholly or partly owned by RWE npower renewables, a subsidiary of German company RWE.
+These projects are wholly or partly owned by E.ON Next renewables, a subsidiary of German company RWE.
 In the case of Gwynt y Môr, RWE holds 50%, Stadtwerke München holds 30%, Siemens holds 10% and UK Green Investment Bank holds 10%.

 With 160 turbines of 3.6MW Siemens SWT-3.6-107, Gwynt y Môr will be Wales' largest wind farm.
 The output of 1,950 GWh per year is capable of powering around 400,000 homes, or 30% of the homes in Wales.
 This prevents the release of about 1.7 million tonnes of carbon dioxide every year.

 Planning consent for the project was granted on 3 December 2008.
 The project has a value of 2 billion Euros.
 1.2 billion Euros will go to Siemens for turbines and electrical connections.

 Two floating experimental LIDAR wind measurement stations have been tested at the site for two years.